Makes 20 sandwich cookies.

 - 1 teaspoon butter

-In a medium bowl combine one third of the chocolate, heavy cream and coffee.
-Melt over a pot of simmering water.
-Remove from heat and add butter and the remaining chocolate.
-Stir until completely melted and evenly combined.
-Set aside and let it set until it reaches piping consistency, about 20 minutes.
+Combine one-third of the chocolate, heavy cream, and coffee in a medium mixing bowl.
+Melt over a simmering pot of water.
+Remove from the heat and stir in the remaining chocolate and butter.
+Stir until the chocolate is completely melted and evenly combined.
+Set aside for 20 minutes to allow it to thicken to a piping consistency.